fruafr/docker-ubuntu/README.md

 # Base Ubuntu distributions

-These containers are built from Ubuntu base with the proper apt sources (normal or archive).
+These containers are built from Ubuntu base with active apt sources (normal or archive).
 No additional package is installed.

 The Dockerfiles are available in the [fruafr/docker-ubuntu Github repository](https://github.com/fruafr/docker-ubuntu)